home products services company partners clients news careers contact us

 Overview

-The cryptographic hash algorithms SHA-1, SHA-2 (SHA-224, SHA-256, SHA-384, SHA-512) and MD5 are commonly used functions that take an arbitrary length input message and return a unique fixed length output value known as the message digest.
-The digest is effectively a compressed but irreversible representation of the entire input message which can be used to provide data integrity checking, since changes in the digest indicate the message has also changed.
-This property has many useful applications such as the Digital Signature Standard (FIPS 186-3).
-When used to implement a Hash-based Message Authentication Code (HMAC) to FIPS 198, the hash function is keyed to provide a means of data authentication used in many secure protocols e.g. IPsec, TLS/SSL.
+The cryptographic hash algorithms SHA-1, SHA-2 family (SHA-224, SHA-256, SHA-384, SHA-512) and MD5 are commonly used one-way functions that take an arbitrary length file or message and return a fixed length value known as a message digest.
+The digest is a unique compressed and irreversible representation of the original message which can be used to provide integrity checking since any change to the message also changes the digest value.

 Which Hashing core family should I choose?

-For a combination of high speed and efficiency, use the Helion FAST Hashing core family for data rates up to 4Gbps...the fastest hashing solutions available.
+For a combination of high speed and efficiency, use the Helion FAST Hashing core family for data rates up to 4Gbps... our fastest hashing solutions.

-For low area, lower data rate FPGA applications, use the Helion TINY Hashing core family for data rates up to 100Mbps... the smallest hashing solution in FPGA.
+For low area, power and data rate applications, use the Helion TINY Hashing core family for data rates up to 100Mbps... our smallest hashing solutions.

-Copyright © Helion Technology Limited, 1998-2013.
+Copyright © Helion Technology Licensing Ltd, 1998-2024.
 All rights reserved.
 Privacy and Cookies

 Web Site Developed by Goldstag Limited